juancul/octopus/wordpress-popup/readme.txt

 Author: WPMU DEV
 Author URI: https://premium.wpmudev.org/
 Contributors: WPMUDEV, WebFactory
-Tags: marketing, popup, optin, newsletter, subscription form, email, advertise, signup, mailing list, wordpress popup plugin, popup maker, pop-up, opt-in, black friday
+Tags: marketing, popup, optin, newsletter, subscription form, email, advertise, signup, mailing list, wordpress popup plugin, popup maker, pop-up, opt-in
 Requires at least: 4.6
 Tested up to: 5.6
-Stable tag: 7.3.6
+Stable tag: 7.3.7

 Setup email optin forms, popups, newsletter forms & subscription forms to generate email leads with the best marketing popup builder

 == Description ==

 *Hustle is the ultimate marketing plugin for building a mailing list and converting site traffic.
-Promoting your offers, sales, and giveaways (e.g. Black Friday, Christmas, Halloween) just got easier with simple to set up optin forms, targeted marketing popups, and designer-made templates.
+Lead generation just got easier with simple set up optin forms, targeted marketing popups, and designer-made templates.
 Build a social following while you’re at it with Hustle’s diverse social sharing capabilities.
 From the award winning developers of [Smush](https://wordpress.org/plugins/wp-smushit/) image optimization and [Forminator](https://wordpress.org/plugins/forminator/) form builder at WPMU DEV.*

 Hustle lets you easily grow your mailing list or display targeted ads across your site with popups, optins, slide-ins, widgets, and shortcodes.

 [youtube https://www.youtube.com/watch?v=oKgRSUdjcNg&feature=youtu.be]

-### Instant Templates For Every Kind Of Offer (Black Friday, Christmas, One-Time)
+### Instant Templates For Every Kind Of Offer

 Hustle makes the process of creating popups, slide-ins, and embeds easier with a range of pre-designed templates.
 The templates available represent a number of different use cases (e.g. Black Friday, giveaway, COVID notice, newsletter signup), meaning you can get started with a module that aligns with your campaign goals.
 See them in action below: